All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Zepbound better than other GLP-1 drugs for binge eating?

-We cannot say definitively without head-to-head BED trials.
+We can't say definitively without head-to-head BED trials.
 Zepbound's dual GIP/GLP-1 mechanism may theoretically offer broader effects on eating behavior, and it has produced larger weight losses than single-agonist GLP-1 medications in clinical trials.
 Whether this translates to superior binge eating outcomes remains to be studied. semaglutide vs tirzepatide

 Can I take Zepbound and Vyvanse together for BED?